PencilCode/reference/documents/turtle/click.html.md

 * `e` is the location the mouse was clicked.
 This can be used as a location in commands such as [moveto](moveto.html), [jumpto](jumpto.html), [turnto](turnto.html), etc.

-<code>click</code> preforms as a standard function, but cannot be called within the code and cannot be given a specific input.
+`click` preforms like a regular function, but it cannot be called within the code and cannot be given a specific input.
 It is only called when the user clicks the mouse.
 The corresponding action can be anything you like, e.g. exit a program, run a script, draw something.

 <!-- blurb about functions  -->
-In this example, clicking on the screen moves the turtle to that position.
+In this example, clicking on the screen moves the turtle to the position that was clicked.

-Notice that we have specified <code>speed Infinity</code> in order to keep up with the speed of the mouse clicks.
+Notice that we have specified `speed Infinity` in order to keep up with the speed of the mouse clicks.

 <pre class="examp">
   speed Infinity